-in a mild panic busy studying for my Pediatric Advance Life Support (PALS) certification, I decided I’d share a list of ten of my all time favorite science fiction novels.
-I am deliberately excluding pure fantasy for this list.
+in a mild panic busy studying for my Pediatric Advance Life Support (PALS) certification, I decided I’d share a list of the top ten science fiction novels I love to re-read.
+I am deliberately excluding pure fantasy from this list.
 Now, making this list was not easy.
 There are literally hundreds, if not thousands, of books to choose from.
 Yes, I’ve read a lot of science fiction.

 Dune by Frank Herbert

 Ender’s Game by Orson Scott Card

 Downbelow Station by CJ Cherryh

 Pride of Chanur by CJ Cherryh

 Any of the Tom Swift books (and I make no apologies!)

 So that’s my top ten science fiction novels that I love to re-read.
 And if you study those books, I’m guessing you’ll learn a little more about me.
 But enough of that.